-One year ago, the entire world confronted a massive disruption from the Covid pandemic.
+Two years ago, the entire world confronted a massive disruption from the Covid pandemic.
 The global economy ground to a halt, and many U.S. florists and flower distributors shut down, at least temporarily.
 Around the world, the growers were being impacted as flower demand collapsed.
 Nobody could predict what would happen next.
 As a result, many growers made decisions in 2020, reducing cost and pared-back production volumes.
-We are still dealing with the downstream effects of those decisions.
-Exacerbating the supply constraints, several largescale grower/bouquet makers supplying mass markets have acquired South American farms, thus reducing product available to the florist channel.
-On top of all that, Mother Nature has weighed in with inclement weather conditions in Colombia and Ecuador recently, which has further reduced growing or destroyed flower farm production.
+However, we are still dealing with the downstream effects of those decisions.
+Exacerbating the supply constraints, several largescale grower/online-only bouquet makers supplying mass markets have acquired South American farms, thus reducing products available to the local brick and mortar flower shops and florist channel.
+On top of all that, Mother Nature has recently weighed in with inclement weather conditions in Colombia and Ecuador, which has further reduced growing or destroyed flower farm production.

-The pandemic also wreaked havoc with the delicate flower supply chain and logistics companies that get flowers to us fresh from the farms.
-Passenger flights have been dramatically reduced, forcing increased demand to cargo airlines for freight.
-In some cases, cargo planes themselves have been redeployed from South America to other regions of the world to accommodate spiking demand.
-The result – higher prices for air cargo and less availability of space for perishable items like flowers.
-Complicating distribution issues, even more, U.S. trucking companies are struggling to hire farm-to-market drivers due to the explosion of e-commerce in the past year, which has driven farm-to-market driver demand all-time high.
+The pandemic and supply chain backlogs also wreaked havoc with the delicate fresh flower supply chain and logistics companies that get flowers to us fresh from the farms.
+Passenger flights have reduced dramatically, forcing increased demand to cargo airlines for freight.
+In some cases, cargo planes have been redeployed from South America to other world regions to accommodate spiking demand.
+The result – is higher prices for air cargo and less space availability for perishable items like flowers.
+Complicating distribution issues even more, U.S. trucking companies are struggling to hire farm-to-market drivers due to the explosion of e-commerce in the past year, which has driven farm-to-market driver demand all-time high.

 All of the above is happening just as consumer interest in flowers has caught fire.
-Americans have been nesting at home and have been separated from loved ones for over a year.
+Americans have been nesting at home and can still be separated from loved ones.
 As a result, the beautiful products that we sell have seen a spike in demand.
 That is excellent news and something we hope will be sustained.
 The challenge, of course, is that the spiking demand for flowers is occurring at precisely the time when flower supply is in a trough.

 “It is the time you have wasted for your rose that makes your rose so important.”